-Equities primarily consist of seed investments invested in marketable equity securities of large-, mid- and small-cap domestic, international and global companies held within separately managed accounts related to our Asset Management business.
+Equities primarily consist of investments in marketable equity securities of large-, mid- and small-cap domestic, international and global companies held within separately managed accounts to seed strategies and funds in our Asset Management business.

 Alternative investment funds primarily consist of interests in various Lazard-managed hedge funds, funds of funds and mutual funds.
-Such amounts primarily consist of seed investments in funds related to our Asset Management business and amounts related to LFI discussed above.
+Such amounts primarily consist of investments in funds to seed strategies and funds in our Asset Management business and amounts related to LFI discussed above.

-Debt funds primarily consist of seed investments in funds related to our Asset Management business that invest in debt securities, amounts related to LFI discussed above and an investment in a Lazard-managed debt fund.
+Debt funds primarily consist of investments in funds to seed strategies and funds in our Asset Management business that invest in debt securities, amounts related to LFI discussed above and an investment in a Lazard-managed debt fund.

-Equity funds primarily consist of seed investments in funds related to our Asset Management business that invest in equity securities, and amounts related to LFI discussed above.
+Equity funds primarily consist of investments in funds to seed strategies and funds in our Asset Management business that invest in equity securities, and amounts related to LFI discussed above.

 Private equity investments include those owned by Lazard and those consolidated but not owned by Lazard.
 Private equity investments owned by Lazard are primarily comprised of investments in private equity funds.
-Such investments primarily include (i) Edgewater Growth Capital Partners III, L.P. ("EGCP III"), a fund primarily making equity and buyout investments in middle market companies, (ii) a fund targeting significant noncontrolling-stake investments in established private companies and (iii) a seed investment in a fund related to our Asset Management business that invests in sustainable private infrastructure opportunities.
+Such investments primarily include (i) Edgewater Growth Capital Partners III, L.P. ("EGCP III"), a fund primarily making equity and buyout investments in middle market companies, (ii) a fund targeting significant noncontrolling-stake investments in established private companies and (iii) a seed investment in a fund that invests in sustainable private infrastructure opportunities.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)

-(dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, except for per share data, unless otherwise noted)